stormic-nomad-nishant/azure-terraform/README.md

 ### Install azure-cli on your macbook
-1. You also needs to install azure-cli on your local system For Mac:  `brew update && brew install azure-cli` and then login via `az login`
+1. You also needs to install azure-cli on your local system For Mac:  `brew update && brew install azure-cli`
+2. Login from your local terminal to azure via `az login`
+3. This will open a browser tab and will return details on to the terminal for subscription.

 ## Final Check
 .
 Move into the "Test" directory and then test if you can do stuff with terraform , use: